ericprud/shapetree-tests-output/README.md

           ✓ should delete the parent directory
     handle PLANTs and POSTs with no Slug header create /no-slug/Container/
-        ✓ should STOMP /no-slug/-TBD-
+        ✓ should PLANT /no-slug/-TBD-
         ✓ should GET /no-slug/Container/
       re-create /no-slug/Container/
-        ✓ should STOMP /no-slug/999
+        ✓ should PLANT /no-slug/999
         ✓ should !GET /no-slug/999/
       create /no-slug/Container/users/Container/
         ✓ should POST /no-slug/Container/users/-TBD-